Koija Starbeds: A Magical Escape off the Beaten Track

 After a delicious lunch, we headed out to a Maasai village.
 The resident community welcomed us with song and dance, which we happily joined.
 We spent the rest of the afternoon interacting with them and getting a better understanding of their daily lives and culture.
-The ladies make beautiful beaded jewelry, homeware, and wooden crafts which are available for sale.
+The ladies make beautiful beaded jewellery, homeware, and wooden crafts that are available for sale.

 Back at the lodge, we missed sundowners, again, because it was raining.
 It doesn’t rain as often and so I stopped whining.
 The last dinner was a bittersweet reminder that the trip was coming to an end, a reality none of us wanted to come to terms with.
 We spend the night talking, as had become the norm and continued praying that the Leopard would not visit.

 The next morning flew by so fast and as we bid each other goodbye at the end of the trip we joked that we had solved all of life’s issues.
 Nothing beats having good company during a trip.